CS171/Homework_instructions/week-10/lab/week-10_lab.md

 Congratulations, you have now completed Lab 10!

-Please submit the code of your completed lab (the sortable matrix visualization and optionally the bonus activities) on Canvas.
+Please submit the code of your completed lab (the sortable matrix visualization and optionally the bonus activities) on Canvas!

 -----